CompareTheo/docs/docs/Alma Documentation/to_do.md

 - [ ] Define how "EOY" stats will be collected using "Advanced" searching methods. (@Ron)
 - [ ] "Ordering" Workflow Documentation (@Ron)
 - [ ] "CVG Load to Portfolio Loader" Conversion Procedure - Marie says that split coverage will be an issue. (@Marie)
-- [ ] Kanopy "Import Profile" might need to create the PO & an inventory record in the import process.
-Work with this again.
-Do Kanopy imports overlay existing imports? - Perhaps we default this to NO and then manually process the "renewed" lease.
 - [ ] Create "Vendor Interfaces" in Alma - We should think about how those interfaces will best help us query the system.
 - [ ] Liaison Automatic Fund Reporting Setup
 - [ ] ALMA CATs Procedure Documentation (@Cristina)